leoliuxd/fairdraw/A draw algorithm based on SRS and token.md

       j ← j + 1
    end while
 ```
-[1]：The Implementation of Shuflle-of-a-Set Algorithm varies in different programming lanuages, in JAVA *Collections.shuffle(List<?> list)* ，copyright belongs to Oracle Corporation<br>
+[1]：The Implementation of Shuflle-of-a-Set Algorithm varies in different programming languages, in JAVA *Collections.shuffle(List<?> list)* ，copyright belongs to Oracle Corporation<br>
-[1]：The Implementation of Random Number-Generation Algorithm varies in different programming lanuages, in JAVA *Random.nextInt()* ，copyright belongs to Oracle Corporation<br>
+[1]：The Implementation of Random Number-Generation Algorithm varies in different programming languages, in JAVA *Random.nextInt()* ，copyright belongs to Oracle Corporation<br>

 ## Conclusion